 This is the part of the picture that is least known, and arguably the most important for understanding what a mattress actually is after years of use.

-Polyurethane foam is not only a source of chemicals — it is also a sink.
-It absorbs and accumulates compounds from the surrounding air.
-A 2021 study of couch polyurethane foam found that the foam had absorbed semi-volatile organic compounds (SVOCs) from room air over its service life, including phthalates, polycyclic aromatic hydrocarbons, fragrance ingredients, UV filters, and skin oils.
-These are chemicals that were never added during manufacturing — they migrated into the foam from the air and from direct contact.
+Polyurethane foam is both a source of chemicals and a sink: it absorbs and accumulates compounds from the surrounding air.
+A 2021 study of couch polyurethane foam (Kim et al.) found that the foam had absorbed semi-volatile organic compounds (SVOCs), the heavier, slower-evaporating cousins of VOCs that cling to dust and surfaces, from room air over its service life, including phthalates, polycyclic aromatic hydrocarbons, fragrance ingredients, UV filters, and skin oils.
+These are chemicals that were never added during manufacturing; they migrated into the foam from the air and from direct contact.
 Skin-applied compounds showed the steepest concentration gradient at the foam surface, indicating inward diffusion from contact.
 Peer-reviewed Inferred for mattress foam — these studies examined couch foam; mattress-specific sink studies have not yet been published

 A separate study identified polyurethane foam as "the strongest sink in the room" for SVOCs — absorbing them at higher rates than other common interior surfaces including carpets, painted walls, and glass.
 A 2021 phthalate partitioning study measured surface-air partition coefficients showing significantly greater phthalate retention on polyurethane foam surfaces compared to glass.
 Peer-reviewed